Le Stud: History

 In 2007, Audrey Vachon filed a complaint with the Human Rights Tribunal of Quebec.
-According to the bar's owner, Michel Gadoury, women have not been allowed since the bar's establishment.
+According to the bar's owner, Michel Gadoury, women have not been allowed since the bar's establishment in order to provide masculine environment to its clientele.
 Vachon's discrimination complaint was settled in 2008.
 The terms were not disclosed, but the commission concluded that "businesses have the right to attract a particular clientele but not to discriminate by excluding other customers".